wozjac/samples-abap-cloud-google-api/README.md

-# samples-abap-cloud-google-api
+# BTP ABAP Environment -> Google APIs using signed JWT
-[Sample] ABAP code (BTP ABAP Environment) for calling Google APIs using signed JWT
+See ...